Radar from Behind: The Real Story

 By Jake Hand

-Judging from all the Internet chatter, it would appear that police have unleashed a new doomsday weapon: a super-radar that can sneak up from behind and blast you without warning.
-The only defense, say these breathless missives, is a radar detector that incorporates a rearward-facing antenna.
+Judging from all the internet chatter, it would appear that police have unleashed a new doomsday weapon: a super-radar that can sneak up from behind and blast you without warning.
+The only defense, say these breathless missives, is a radar detector with a second, rearward-facing antenna.
 Like any good rumor this one contains just enough truth to lend it some credibility.
 But there's more to the story.

 The best rear detection range we've seen by a model without a rear-facing antenna was from the Escort Redline.
-It reliably detected radar when it was still 1.25 miles behind us.
+It routinely detected radar when it was still 1.25 miles behind us.

-And pointing one antenna backward does have a downside.
-During a 750-mile road test a V1 alerted to X-band radar on cellphone towers from up to 15 miles away.
-After passing one, the Valentine alerted again for another 15 miles when the rear antenna spotted it.
-We noticed the same behavior in the Escort Max 360, a newer windshield-mounted detector with a rear-facing second antenna.
+Pointing a second antenna backward can have a downside: twice as many false alarms.
+For example, on one 750-mile road trip our V1 alerted to the X-band radar on cellphone towers from up to 15 miles away.
+After we finally passed one, the rear antenna spotted it and we got a second alert for 15 miles.
+We noticed the same behavior in the Max 360c.

-Radar in back is harder to spot, but that doesn't mean detectors with a rear antenna are the only defense.
-A sensitive radar detector can pick up radar coming from behind when the signal reflects from an object ahead—a speed limit sign is big enough—and reflects back into the antenna, setting it off.
+Radar in back is harder to spot, but that doesn't mean a detector with a rear antenna is the only solution.
+A sensitive detector will easily pick up radar coming from behind when the signal reflects from an object up ahead—a road sign is plenty—and bounces back into the antenna, setting it off.